GayatriSowmya515/ToDoList/README.md

 ## LICENCE

-This project is licensed under the MIT License(LICENSE) - see the LICENSE.md(LICENSE) file for details
+This project is licensed under the MIT License(LICENSE) - see the LICENSE.md(LICENSE) file for details.